 Oregon Cabaret Theater

-The Oregon Cabaret Theater in Ashland offers guests a wide range of entertainment options.
+The Oregon Cabaret Theatre in Ashland offers guests a wide range of entertainment options.
 From musicals like the cheeky The Great American Trailer Park to The Buddy Holly Story there’s probably a show for all tastes.
-The theater also offers a full menu, serving brunch, dinner, and a dessert shop with tempting options.
+You can enjoy a full menu, serving brunch, dinner, and a dessert shop with tempting options.
 The theater is housed in an old Baptist church that was built in 1911 and has over the years built up an audience and a selection of productions.
-The theater currently does 270 productions of five different shows over the course of a year.
-The theater has also put on original shows and continues to develop original productions.
-The theater capacity is 140 and the shows sell out for most productions.
+Oregon Cabaret theater currently does 270 productions of five different shows over the course of a year.
+This theatre has also put on original shows and continues to develop original productions.
+Their capacity is 140 and the shows sell out for most productions.

 Oregon offers a lot of theater options throughout the state.
-From large theaters to small intimate spaces there is something to satisfy even the most particular theater patron.
-Large scale Broadway-type productions can be found at the larger theaters and even Shakespeare plays can be seen under the stars.
+From large theatres to small intimate spaces there is something to satisfy even the most particular theater patron.
+Large scale Broadway-type productions can be found at the larger venues and even Shakespeare plays can be seen under the stars.
 And if you want dinner with your show, that’s possible as well.